© 2017 100 Black Men of the Bay Area. All rights reserved. Made by The Scheme Team

 to fellow students, and serve as a resource center.

 The members of the “Collegiate 100” assist the 100 Black Men of the Bay Area in responding to the social, emotional, educational, and physical needs of young Black children who have few or no positive role models in the communities in which they live.
-Members of our chapter serve as mentors and advisors to “Collegiate 100” members by providing career advancement counseling and support for undergraduate students applying to graduate and professional school.
-Our chapter also helps “Collegiate 100” members secure summer internships with corporations, public agencies, small businesses and nonprofit organizations.
+Members of our chapter serve as mentors and advisors to “Collegiate 100” members by providing career advancement counseling and support for undergraduate students applying to graduate and professional schools.
+Our chapter also helps “Collegiate 100” members secure summer internships and full-time employment with corporations, public agencies, small businesses, and nonprofit organizations.

 The 100 Black Men of the Bay Area Mentoring Program is based on the National Mentoring Program.

 Some of the key elements of the program include: